 When it comes to packing, you know the drill; basics come first, then you move to the less important things to include in your list.
-Here’s a checklist you might wanna take a look at for your convenience.
+Here’s a checklist you might want to take a look at for your convenience.

 Variety of shoes

-While travelling abroad, you need to pay special attention to some important documents and keep it handy so that these are easily accessible when asked by authorities.
-You’ll need to carry your passport, visa, COEs, copy of NOC, Student’s ID, driver’s license, OSHC receipt, plane ticket and any other forms of identifications.
+While travelling abroad, you need to pay special attention to some important documents and keep it handy so that they are easily accessible when asked by authorities.
+You’ll need to carry your passport, visa, COEs, copy of NOC, Student’s ID, driving licence, OSHC receipt, plane ticket and any other forms of identifications.
 It’s a good idea to keep them stored digitally and also get some hard copies to keep with you for convenience.

 It’s uncertain if you’ll find a suitable banking option as soon as you arrive in Australia, so you should have some cash in Australian dollars with you as a backup.
-Carry enough cash that will get you through some weeks until your account is settled in a suitable bank, around AUD 300- AUD500 in cash is recommended.
+Carry enough cash that will get you through some weeks until your account is settled in a suitable bank, around AUD 400- AUD1000 in cash is recommended unless you have a relative in Australia who can help you out.
 Having some cash on you will make it easier to access funds when necessary